Microplastics in Water Bottles – How Dangerous is It?

-The study confirmed that 93% contained microplastic in water bottles.
+A 2018 study published in Frontiers in Chemistry (1) should make us reconsider our consumption habits.
+Of the 259 total bottles analyzed, from 11 water brands, purchased in 19 locations, in 9 different countries, the study confirmed that 93% of the water bottles contained microplastics.
 Even more concerning is that we can see them with our naked eyes.
 There is real concern that discarded plastic may be polluting our drinking water.
-But what exactly is microplastic, and how worried should you really be?
+But what exactly are microplastics, and how worried should you really be?

-Sherri Mason, a researcher at Penn State Erie, The Behrend College, analyzed 259 bottled drinking water from several countries.
+Sherri Mason, a researcher at Penn State Erie, The Behrend College, analyzed 259 bottled drinking water from several countries in the above mentioned study.
 She concluded that more than 90% contained synthetic polymer particles.
 11 of the samples are among the popular brands worldwide, and she found out that over 300 particles are present per litre of bottled water.
-This finding generated headlines for World Health Organization (WHO) and calls for further investigation regarding drinking water safety.
+This finding generated headlines for World Health Organization (WHO) at the time and called for further investigation regarding drinking water safety.

 How Worried Should You Be About Microplastics in Your Water?